consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

-# Steps to build a new adapter
+# Steps to Build a New Adapter

-This a detailed step by step guide on how to create a new adapter.
+This is a detailed step-by-step guide on how to create a new adapter.

 ## 1. Run the adapter CLI command
 The following command will start the new adapter CLI.